CWS-ATL-Protected-Areas/eDnaTools/docs/msDraft.md

 correlation between the eDNA concentration and abundance (Everts et al., 2021)

-Alternative, direct methods of sampleing mammals include infrared cameras, hair tunnels, cage and snap trapping, some of which require intensive training, frequency checking, and extra levels of approvals and permitting.
+Alternative, direct methods of sampling mammals include infrared cameras, hair tunnels, cage and snap trapping, some of which require intensive training, frequency checking, and extra levels of approvals and permitting.